BrandonCorey/LS_170_notes/Overview_of_Internet.md

 ![image](https://user-images.githubusercontent.com/93304067/218910668-2927f204-b8d8-4557-b395-34e97e76f1ac.png)

 ## Encapsulation ##
-Hiding entirety of data in one layer by encapsulating it within the data payload of the layer bellow
+Hiding entirety of data in one layer (PDU) by encapsulating it within the data payload of the layer bellow
 - This means the lower layer does not care about the PDU from the protocal before, and subsequently, what the protocal even was.

 ![image](https://user-images.githubusercontent.com/93304067/218909893-e6fe63e2-718f-449d-86f7-012d3dbf279c.png)